High-Performance Organizations, the world’s most successful companies, are discovering the truth behind a simple principle:

 Maslow believed self-actualized people have more peak experiences, or moments of intense joy, wonder, awe, and ecstasy.
 After these experiences, people feel inspired, strengthened, renewed or transformed to go further.

-To ensure that this core value grows organically, as it does at High-Performance Organizations, everything the company does should, in some way, strive toward one thing: to develop leaders to be capable to realize the potential of all employees through the continuous development of self-sufficiency in problem solving, teamwork, innovation and leadership skills.
+To ensure that this core value grows organically, as it does at High-Performance Organizations, everything the company does should strive toward one thing: to develop leaders to be capable to realize the potential of all employees.
+And they do do so through the continuous development of self-sufficiency in problem solving, teamwork, innovation and leadership skills.

 But what kind of leader each leader should have the capabilities to develop?